 Tick IPM Working Group

-Additionally, the working group hosts monthly webinars at no cost, focusing on innovative tick research, surveillance and related topics in tick-borne disease prevention.
-These webinars are open to both the public and Working Group members.
+The Tick IPM Working Group (WG) engages professionals in public health, pest management, natural resource management and others interested in tick-borne disease prevention.
+The WG organizes the annual Tick Academy, a two-day virtual event featuring expert presentations on tick-borne disease prevention projects.
+The WG regularly hosts additional webinars at no cost, focusing on innovative tick research, surveillance and related topics in tick-borne disease prevention.
+These webinars are open to both the public and WG members.
 Registration for these webinars is posted below.

 Follow us!